-Specify a block device to be used for the target.
+LUNS Specifies logical units (LUNs) to be used for the target.
+Enter the path to a block device to add to the list.
 Applicable block devices and logical volumes will be listed in pulldown menus if they are available.
+Use the buttons on the right to reorder or remove entries in the list.